Bob Nieman: Major leagues

 Nieman then was purchased by the Browns and was added to their active roster in September 1951, setting the stage for his dramatic big league debut.
 On September 14, 1951 at Fenway Park, Nieman hit two home runs in his first two major league at-bats.
 The blows—a solo home run in the second inning and a two-run shot in the third—were hit off Red Sox left-hander Mickey McDermott.
 Nieman added a single and drove in three runs on the day, but Boston won the game, 9–6.
-Nieman became the first player in big league history to hit two homers in his first game.
+Nieman became the first player in big league history to hit two homers during his first game in consecutive at bats (let alone in his first two Major League career at-bats), and the second player in MLB history to hit two home runs in his first game, behind Charlie Reilly, who became the first in 1889.
 Bert Campaneris (1964), Mark Quinn (1999), J.P.
-Arencibia (2010) and Trevor Story (2016) are the only others to accomplish the feat.
-Also, Nieman is one of two players in MLB history to homer in each of his first two big league at bats.
-Keith McDonald, in 2000, became the other.
+Arencibia (2010) and Trevor Story (2016) are the only others to accomplish the feat of homering twice in their first game.
+Also, Nieman is one of only two players in MLB history to homer in each of his first two big league at bats.
+Keith McDonald, in 2000, became the other, though McDonald's first two at-bats came in separate games.
+As of 2025, Nieman remains the only player in history to hit these two home runs in his first two consecutive at-bats within the same game.

 Nieman became an everyday outfielder for the Browns, later played regularly for the Tigers and Orioles, and overall he fashioned a 12-year career as a semi-regular outfielder and pinch hitter.
 In his 1,113-game career he batted .295, with 125 home runs, 544 RBI, 455 runs, 1,018 hits, 180 doubles, 32 triples and 10 stolen bases.
 He batted over .300 three times, twice as a regular outfielder with more than 400 at bats.

 In his final MLB campaign, he collected eight pinch hits to help the Giants win the 1962 National League pennant.
 In the 1962 World Series, and in his only postseason opportunity and last big-league plate appearance, Nieman pinch hit for Ed Bailey in the seventh inning of Game 4 at Yankee Stadium.
 He drew a base on balls against left-hander Marshall Bridges and was removed for a pinch runner, Ernie Bowman.
 Bowman would soon score when Giants' second baseman Chuck Hiller hit the first grand slam home run ever struck by a National League player in World Series history.
 The Giants won that contest, 7–3, but dropped the series in seven games.

 Scout

 After retiring from the field, Nieman served as a scout for over two decades, working for the Indians, Dodgers, Athletics, White Sox and Yankees.

-He died from a heart attack in Corona, California, at 58 years of age.
+He died as a result of a massive heart attack in Corona, California, at 58 years of age.